-Nabeel A. Al-Jama’ is Senior vice president of the Human Resources & Corporate Services (HR&CS) service line, effective July 1 2020.
+Nabeel A. Al-Jama’ is Executive Vice President Human Resources & Corporate Services, effective July 1 2020.
 Prior to that, Al-Jama’ has served as acting service line head for Operations & Business Services since January 2020.

 His experience as a member of executive management has been extensive and varied.
 Before assuming his role as a service line head, Al-Jama’ was vice president for Corporate Affairs, a role he assumed in June 2018; served as vice president for Human Resources from November 2017; and led the Office of the Minister of Energy, Industry, and Mineral Resources since June 2016.
 Al-Jama’ had previously been appointed vice president for Pipelines, Distribution & Terminals in May 2015; was named executive director for Industrial Services in January 2012; and served as executive director, Community Services, from 2009 to 2012, having become general manager of Training & Career Development in 2006.